alimac/finding-the-entrance/README.md

 >Being involved has given me interesting problems to solve, access to interesting <span class="highlight">smart people</span>, and has taught me a lot about programming and people. <i class="fa fa-quote-right"></i>
 > <span>Cathy Theys <a href="https://www.drupal.org/u/yesct"><i class="fa fa-drupal"></i> YesCT</a></span>
 <!-- .element: class="quote-source" -->
+Note:
+- Works on Drupal core and mentors new contributors
+- Improving contribution process for new and ongoing contributors
+- Stayed extra days at DrupalCon Denver to join the sprints